-As analyzed in previous work, compression waves induced by cerebral arterial pulsation traverse the brain too fast to be tracked within an x-t space47.
+As analyzed in previous work, compression waves induced by cerebral arterial pulsation traverse the brain too fast to be tracked within an x-t space[53].
 By contrast, arterial pulsation induces a shear wave with a speed that depends on the distensibility of the vessel walls.
-The pulsation-driven shear wave is strongly decelerated from 0.4m/s (in proximal segments of the middle cerebral artery65) to very small values of 0.3mm/s in the neocortical capillaries of the mouse brain66.
-In white matter, the shear wave speed induced by pulsation of perforating arteries has been reported to be 0.5-1.0cm/s65.
+The pulsation-driven shear wave is strongly decelerated from 0.4m/s (in proximal segments of the middle cerebral artery[78]) to very small values of 0.3mm/s in the neocortical capillaries of the mouse brain[79].
+In white matter, the shear wave speed induced by pulsation of perforating arteries has been reported to be 0.5-1.0cm/s[78].
 The value of 0.14m/s we found seems to average pulsation velocities across the full range of arterial diameters present in the brain, thus providing a measure of the effective medium properties of the brain including solid tissue and fluid compartments on large scales.

 It is an intriguing result of our study that SWS measured with intrinsic pulsation is consistent with data obtained by extrinsic actuation when we consider the superviscous behavior of the brain.
-Our viscosity of $\eta = 6.6\pm0.3$ Pa·s is markedly larger than previously reported in the narrower frequency band of 25 to 62.5Hz based on the same Kelvin-Voigt model (2.1±0.4Pa·s) but agrees with the assumption of fluid-like brain properties by Bilston and colleagues26.
-The observed superviscous behavior of in vivo brain might be explained by an abundance of fluid-filled vessels and pores45.61.67.68.
-Although the order of our very low shear modulus points towards reported values of supersoft properties, we attribute remaining differences to mixed effects of vascular distensibility, interstitial fluid motion, and post mortem stiffening69.70 on the effective-medium viscoelastic properties at large scales68.71.
+Our viscosity of $\eta = 6.6 \pm 0.3$ Pa s is markedly larger than previously reported in the narrower frequency band of 25 to 62.5Hz based on the same Kelvin-Voigt model (2.1±0.4Pa s) but agrees with the assumption of fluid-like brain properties by Bilston and colleagues[26].
+The observed superviscous behavior of in vivo brain might be explained by an abundance of fluid-filled vessels and pores[51,74,80,81].
+Indeed, guasistatic measurement of brain tissue mechanical parameters often shows orders of magnitude higher stiffness values.
+For example, Kaster et al.[43] reported Young's modulus values of $\approx$ 1.2 kPa and $\approx$ 1.8 kPa for gray matter and white matter, respectively while our Young's modulus based on the Kevin-Voigt model (3 x 42 Pa = 126 Pa) is about an order of magnitude smaller.
+This difference may be explained by the crucial role of fluid compartments including blood vessels and CSF for whole brain properties.
+These fluid compartments are less important in quasi-static indentation or shear rheometry experiments performed on solid parts of excised brains.
+In addition to lack of CSF, tissue excision leads to draining the brain tissue interstitial fluid and the blood remaining in the brain blood vessels.
+In other words, excised tissue samples used in the quasi-static stiffness measurement approach a solid model compared to intact in vivo brain, which can be well described by a biphasic model with significant liquid phase[82,83].
+Although the order of our very low shear modulus points towards reported values of supersoft properties[47], we attribute remaining differences to mixed effects of vascular distensibility, interstitial fluid motion, and post mortem stiffening[45,84] on the effectivemedium viscoelastic properties at large scales[81,85].

 The concert of multiscale fluid-solid interactions in brain tissue could make in vivo ssMRE at ultra-low drive frequencies especially attractive as a guidance for biomaterial engineering and as a clinical imaging marker of neurovascular diseases such as neurovascular dementia, cerebral pseudotumor, or hydrocephalus.
+In addition to stiffness, ssMRE can measure viscosity in a new range of frequencies by viscoelastic dispersion analysis which is potentially sensitive to alterations of the brain's viscoelastic networks in the course of disease progression[86].